NuGraph2 with Context-Aware Inputs: Physics-Inspired Improvements in Semantic Segmentation: Methodology

 where $c_1$ is the regularization weight, $E$ is the node's predicted deposited energy, and $E_{cut}$ is a hyperparameter defining the energy threshold beyond which the penalty is applied.
 The value of $E_{cut}$ was chosen based on the distribution in Figure~\ref{fig:kde}, and we tested a range of values between 90 and 160 MeV.
 This loss term was evaluated whenever the semantic decoder produced its predictions.
 If Michel electrons were present in the event, their deposited energies were computed, and Eq.~\ref{eqn:reg} was applied.

-We also explored an alternative regularization scheme based on how well the Michel energy distribution matched theoretical and simulation-based expectations.
+We also explored an alternative regularization scheme based on how well the observed Michel energy distribution matches predictions from our simulation.
 Figure~\ref{fig:fit} shows the expected deposited energy spectrum of Michel electrons, summing contributions across all LArTPC planes.
-The peak near $E=0$ MeV is an artifact of the simulation related to detector boundary effects and unresponsive regions, not a fundamental physics feature.
-Accordingly, the Langauss fit (red curve) was applied only for $E \geq 8.5$ MeV.
-We penalized the model for deviations between the Michel energy distribution and either the Langauss fit or the empirical simulation distribution.
+The peak near $E = 0$ MeV is due to Michel electrons propagating mostly outside the detector fiducial volume or in regions dominated by unresponsive wires.
+We use two methods to model the expected Michel energy.
+In the first method, we aim at modeling the probability based on a functional form that accounts for cases where the Michel deposits most of its energy in the detector.
+We therefore fit the histogram in Figure~\ref{fig:fit} with a Langauss fit (red curve), computed only for $E \geq 8.5$ MeV.
+In contrast, the second method uses the actual histogram in Figure~\ref{fig:fit} to define a probability density function that includes all detector effects, including the peak at 0 MeV.
+We penalized the model for differences between the Michel energy distribution obtained from the NuGraph predictions and the expected distribution from the simulation, computed either with the Langauss fit or using the empirical simulation distribution.

 It is important to note that including Michel-specific regularization terms can inadvertently discourage the network from labeling nodes as Michel electrons, particularly if the regularization loss becomes comparable to the semantic loss.
 To mitigate this, we ensured that the regularization weight was significantly smaller than that of the semantic loss.
 Despite this precaution, neither regularization scheme improved Michel electron classification metrics.
 Even with a small regularization weight, the network became overly cautious, resulting in decreased recall and accuracy for Michel predictions.